Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 ## Compile and Build CORTX Stack from HEAD

-- Run the appropriate tag as per OS required i.e. CentOS 7.8 or CentOS 7.9.
+- Run the appropriate tag as per OS required i.e. CentOS 7.8, CentOS 7.9 or rockylinux 8.
 For example:

    - For CentOS 7.8.2003:
      ```